Rico Henry exclusive: What keeps Brentford's squad so close, why he analyses Luke Shaw and aspires to be Trent Alexander-Arnold

 Not only that, but they are now realistic contenders for a European spot with 15 games to go.
 Victory over London rivals Fulham on Monday Night Football would lift them a point off the Cottagers in seventh.

-Inside the club there were never the same question marks raised about the post-Eriksen era.
-Though his arrival in January 2022 coincided with an upturn in their form, they also welcomed a number of players back from injury around the same time, and were far from a one-man band in reaching mid-table.
+Inside the club there was never the same level of doubt raised about the post-Eriksen era.
+Though his arrival in January 2022 coincided with an upturn in their form, they also welcomed a number of players back from injury around the same time, and were far from a one-man band in reaching the safety of mid-table.

 Brentford have long shown that money only buys so much.
-When Aston Villa paid almost £30m for Ollie Watkins in 2020, they spent less than a fifth of that on his replacement, Ivan Toney, from Peterborough.
+When Aston Villa paid almost £30m for Ollie Watkins in 2020 while they were still in the Championship they spent less than a fifth of that on his replacement, Ivan Toney, from Peterborough.
 In his first season, he smashed Watkins' goalscoring tally from the previous year.

-Teams with far bigger budgets than the Bees have shown the importance of a strong dressing room, and the pitfalls of a bad one.
-Brentford are as careful about who they sign as anyone in the Premier League.
+Teams with far bigger budgets than the Bees have shown the importance of building a strong dressing room, and the pitfalls of a bad one.
+That costs as much in character as it does in cash, and Brentford are as careful about who they sign as anyone in the Premier League.

 Their limited activity in the summer was fully intentional.
 It took a long time to build this team ethic at the Robert Rowan Performance Centre, but it would take far less time to knock it down.

-Rico Henry, still only 25, is as well-placed as anyone to comment.
+Rico Henry, still only 25, is probably well-placed to comment.
 Since Sergi Canos' departure in January he is now Brentford's longest-serving player, and only two years off claiming a testimonial at the Gtech.

 He explains: "We didn't know how things would go after Christian left but we knew our togetherness and work ethic would keep us together and doing well.
 It's showing that now.